-Mechanical storage systems have usually bigger scale and are more expensive solutions.
-However, bigger commercial buildings can use mechanical storages in some cases.
-First of all, water can be pumped in to higher water reservoirs by using electrical pumps.
+Mechanical storage systems are usually of a larger scale and are more expensive.
+However, larger commercial buildings can use mechanical storages in some cases.

+Firstly, water can be pumped to elevated water reservoirs by using electrical pumps.
 During immediate demand or peak consumption hours, or when electricity is not produced from renewable sources, water can be led out from reservoirs in order to run a turbine and produce electricity.
 Mechanical storage systems can include also flywheels and compressed air storages.
 (Twidell & Weir, 2006)

-8. Energy auditing and economic considerations
+7 Energy audits and economic considerations

-In many European countries, EU energy efficiency directive is pushing us towards more and more energy efficient buildings.
-According to the directive, energy efficiency must be improved not only in new buildings, but also in existing buildings.
-The directive also obligates that public buildings must be almost zero energy buildings by the year 2019.
-Every new building must be almost zero energy buildings by the end of 2020. (ympäristö.fi, 2012)
+In European countries, the EU Energy Efficiency Directive is pushing us towards more and more EeBs.
+According to the Directive, energy efficiency must be improved not only in new buildings, but also in existing buildings.
+The Directive also requires that public buildings must be almost zero energy buildings by the year 2019.
+Every new building must be an almost zero energy buildings by the end of 2020.
+(Ympäristöministeriö, 2012a)

-In this challenging problem of energy efficient buildings in future, energy auditing plays important role.
-By doing energy auditing, customers can get information about the energy consumption of building.
-Energy audit will provide useful information about where and how much energy is used.
+In this a challenging problem of EeBs in future, and energy audits play an important role.
+By performing energy audits, customers can get information about the energy consumption of the building.
+The energy audit will provide useful information about where and how much energy is used.
 It will also give suggestions for more energy efficient solutions and actions.
 Energy audit can also reveal faults e.g. in building insulation and air-tightness.
 Energy auditing is done by using several different kinds of measurement tools, such as infrared cameras, light meters, thermometers, voltmeters and air flow measurement devices, besides calculation models.
-In the end, buildings can be distinguished to e.g. different energy classes according to their energy consumption.
-(Turner & Doty, 2007)
+At the end, buildings can be distinguished to different energy classes according to their energy consumption.
+(Tuner & Doty, 2007)

-In Finland, the energy audit tells about the energy efficiency and total energy consumption in the building, including all consumed heating, cooling and electrical energy (total amount of bought energy ( $kWh/m^2/yr$ )).
-In the end, the energy efficiency of the building is described with E - number (E - luku or energiatehokkuusluku in Finnish).
-The value of the E - number determines the energy class of the building, which can be from A to G, where A is the most energy efficient
+In Finland, the energy audit tells about the energy efficiency and total energy consumption in the building, including all consumed heating, cooling and electrical energy (total amount of bought energy (kWh/m2/yr)).
+The energy efficiency of the building is described with the E - number (E - luku or energiatehokkuusluku in Finnish).
+The value of the E - number determines the energy class of the building, which can be from A to G, where A is the most energy efficient and G the most energy consuming one.
+Conventional buildings generally have energy class of D in Finland.
+Different forms of energy have different coefficient and are thus related to determination of the E number.
+Generally, every new building in Finland requires an energy audit.
+The picture above illustrates a Finnish energy audit.
+(Ympäristöministeriö, 2012b)